 The vast majority of personal trainers are very honorable and would never do any of the things discussed here.
 So, how can those upstanding trainers reduce the risk of sexual harassment allegations?
 Besides having personal trainer insurance which covers allegations of sexual misconduct, here are a few ways we can strive to be more professional and reduce risk:

 1. Don't date your clients

-If you are known to others as hat kind of a person, you will have a hard time digging yourself out from under the weight of sexual harassment allegations.
+If you are known to others as that kind of a person, you will have difficulty digging yourself out from under the weight of sexual harassment allegations.
 You will be judged guilty until proven innocent.

 2. Keep touching to a minimum

-All fitness should have a written policy which deals with sexual harassment, and discrimination.
+All fitness should have a written policy that deals with sexual harassment and discrimination.
 An attorney can draw this up for you.
 Such a policy should also be implemented.
 All staff should read and sign the document.
 Fitness centers (the employers) should retain these forms for their records.

 3. Have witnesses

 If you work at a fitness center where body fat measurements are taken using skinfold calipers, you should have a witness in the room (preferably the same gender as your client) and if possible, your actions should be able to be seen by the public.